jlibovicky/class-quiz/quizzes/llms_lect02.md

 1. (X) To prevent the gradient from vanishing during training.
 2. To replace the need for traditional RNNs and LSTMs.
-3. Transformers do use residual connections and use layer normalization instead.
+3. Transformers do not use residual connections and use layer normalization instead.

 ## What does the self-attention mechanism in Transformers allow each token to do?